Amazing Day Trip to Lamma Island (Hong Kong)

 Hung Shing Yeh Beach

-Lamma Island Lookout Pavillion
+Lamma Island Lookout Pavilion

 As you follow the Lamma Island Family Trail through the narrow center of Lamma Island, there are a few great viewpoints.

-The Lamma Island Lookout Pavillion offers spectacular views of two beautiful bays on the west side of Lamma Island.
+The Lamma Island Lookout Pavilion offers spectacular views of two beautiful bays on the west side of Lamma Island.
 You will need to make your way through a few trees to get the best view.

 After this viewpoint, the Family Trail moves further inland, meaning views are intermittent views until the Sok Kwu Wan Lookout.